 In this paper we have presented a privacy-preserving authentication and \textit{sybil} detection protocol for vehicular ad hoc networks called~\protocolname.
 In order to provide users' privacy, the protocol provides a multilevel anonymity set architecture, with group signature and pseudonyms.
 The experimental results show that the proposed authentication approach is secure, and the \textit{sybil} detection protocol is acceptable with respect to detection time, once VANET requires low latency.
 Moreover, \protocolname~is also resilient to \textit{false-negative} detections without the support of centralized infrastructures during \textit{sybil} attack detection time.

 The challenge in detecting \textit{sybil} attacks in VANETs resides in the potential threats to users' privacy, since during \textit{sybil} detection time, multiple identities must be linked to a one single, yet non-malicious, entity.
 According to Douceur~\cite{sybil}, without a logically, yet trusted centralized authority (CA), which will vouch for a one-to-one correspondence between entity and identity, \textit{sybil} attacks are always possible except under extreme and unrealistic assumptions of resource parity and coordination among entities.
-On the other hand, once a central authority may not be always available in VANETs, a potential solution for detecting \textit{sybil} attacks must consider only the vehicles in the region of attack, in which each vehicle must share control data in order to detect the attack.
+On the other hand, when a central authority may not be always available in VANETs, a potential solution for detecting \textit{sybil} attacks must consider only the vehicles in the region of attack, in which each vehicle must share control data in order to detect the attack.

-As future work, a kind of \textit{sybil attack signaling message} has been studied and aims at allowing one vehicle to announce to neighboring vehicles that there are two or more vehicles in the vicinity that belong to the same first level anonymity set.
+For future work, a kind of \textit{sybil attack signaling message} has been studied and aims at allowing one vehicle to announce to neighboring vehicles that there are two or more vehicles in the vicinity that belong to the same first level anonymity set.
 This signaling message aims to avoid \textit{false-positive} detections in hidden terminals scenarios (Figure~\ref{fig:false-positive-result-scenario}).
 For instance, vehicle B broadcasts signaling messages with identities A and C. Once all vehicles may listen to the \textit{signaling} messages, the vehicles A and C may detect that they are suspected and may attach the next anonymity set digital certificates in their next beacon messages.

 The V2I communication type is the most important communication type that still must be evaluated.
 Vehicles and RSUs communicate to negotiate new sets of pseudonyms, as well as during the prosecution phase.
-The communication overhead, w.r.t. the network traffic, of both depends on the number of vehicles that sends the renewal or prosecution messages to a given RSU.
-The former is a kind of \textit{three-way-handshake} protocol, which, at a first glance, does not impose high overhead on RSUs due to the low probability that a high number of vehicles needs to change the set of pseudonyms at the same time.
+The communication overhead, w.r.t. the network traffic, of both depends on the number of vehicles that send the renewal or prosecution messages to a given RSU.
+The former is a kind of \textit{three-way-handshake} protocol, which, at a first glance, does not impose high overhead on RSUs due to the low probability that a high number of vehicles need to change the set of pseudonyms at the same time.
 The last one tends to impose a high overhead on RSUs if there is a high number of vehicles that made part of a \textit{sybil} detection process at the same region and they send prosecution messages to the same RSU.
-In order to avoid the RSU to forward each single prosecution message to the CA, the RSU must first evaluate if the messages belong to the same \textit{sybil} detection process.
-This will avoid a CA to measure redundant prosecution messages.
+In order to avoid the RSU from forwarding each single prosecution message to the CA, the RSU must first evaluate if the messages belong to the same \textit{sybil} detection process.
+This will avoid a CA from measuring redundant prosecution messages.
 Both V2I communications are still being evaluated.